arcus/education_modules/data_storage_models/data_storage_models.md

 ### Quiz: Cloud Storage

-True or False: Cost of storage in the cloud is inversely related to how instantly it can be accessed
+True or False: Cost of storage in the cloud is inversely related to how quickly it can be accessed

 [( )] TRUE
 [(X)] FALSE